-Baie-Comeau is a small port town located approx 420 km (260 ml) northeast of Quebec City in the Quebec province's Cote-Nord.
-Baie-Comeau is on the shores of Saint Lawrence River and close to the mouth of Manicouagan River.
+Baie-Comeau is a port town in Quebec Canada, located approx 420 km (260 mi) northeast of Quebec City.
+It is on the banks of St Lawrence River and close to the mouth of Manicouagan River.

-The oldest part of the city is the Old Post area (Vieux-Poste) near the mouth of Amedee River.
-There in 1889 Eudists established the Saint-Eugene-de-Manicouagan Mission.
-The first sawmill in Cote-Nord was built here in 1898 by the Jalbert brothers (Damase and Henri).
+The city's oldest part is Vieux-Poste - the Old Post area near the mouth of Amedee River.
+There in 1889 was established Saint-Eugene-de-Manicouagan Mission.
+The first sawmill in Cote-Nord was built here in 1898 by Jalbert brothers (Damase and Henri).
 The sawmill ceased operations in 1907 after the timber stock was swept into Saint Lawrence.
-Route 138 was extended to Saint-Eugene-de-Manicouagan in 1916 and in 1929, a post office opened with Comeau Bay's English name.
+Route 138 was extended to Saint-Eugene-de-Manicouagan in 1916.

-Baie-Comeau itself (town's eastern part) was established in 1936 when a paper mill was built there by Colonel Robert McCormick (1880-1955), publisher of Chicago Tribune.
-The following year the town was incorporated.
-The region continued to experience economic development with the creation of hydro-electric power stations on Outardes and Manicouagan Rivers beginning with Chutes-aux-Outardes Station (1952), aluminum smelter (1958), and grain warehouses (Canada's largest, opened 1959).
+Baie-Comeau itself (town's eastern part) was established in 1936 when a paper mill was built there by Colonel Robert McCormick (1880-1955, publisher of Chicago Tribune).
+In 1937 the town was incorporated.
+The region continued to experience economic development with the creation of hydroelectric power stations (on Outardes and Manicouagan Rivers) - Chutes-aux-Outardes Station (opened 1952), aluminum smelter (1958), grain warehouses (Canada's largest, opened 1959).
 Currently, the region's largest industries are pulp and paper and hydroelectricity.

 Baie-Comeau cruise terminal

-Downtown Baie-Comeau is located approx 1,5km (1 ml) from the cruise port, which is also a 20-min walking distance.
-The port also provides free of charge shuttle buses from the passenger terminal.
+Downtown Baie-Comeau is located approx 1,5km (1 mi) from the cruise port or approx 20-min walking distance.
+The port provides free of charge shuttle buses from the passenger terminal.
 Since June 2018, at the terminal is available bicycle rental service (electric and tandem bicycles, kids bicycles, scooters).
 Pioneer Promenade links the terminal to Pioneer Park.

 The port offers a dock and cruise terminal capable of handling big vessels.
-During double-call (2 visiting ships) days is additionally used a nearby anchorage.
+During double-call (2 visiting ships) days a nearby anchorage is additionally used.

 Baie-Comeau tours, shore excursions, hotels